-That said, G Suite is made even more impressive because of the sheer number of tools that exist to make your G Suite experience better.
+G Suite is impressive because of the sheer number of tools that exist to make your G Suite experience better.
 If you look for them in the G Suite Marketplace or buy them separately, they can instantly improve your productivity, add functionality, or just make your life easier.

-Let’s look at 33 of the best G Suite tools I’ve found.
+Let’s look at 33 of the best G Suite tools you should know about.

 G Suite Tools for Productivity